-There has been a significant level of social unrest in Bolivia in recent years resulting from a number of factors, including a high rate of unemployment.
-Protestors have previously targeted foreign firms in the mining sector, and as a result there is no assurance that future social unrest will not have an adverse impact on the Company's operations.
+The Company's projects are located in Bolivia and, therefore, the Company's current and future mineral exploration and mining activities are exposed to various levels of political, economic, and other risks and uncertainties.
+There has been a significant level of political and social unrest in Bolivia in recent years resulting from a number of factors, including Bolivia's history of political and economic instability under a variety of governments and high rate of unemployment.

 The Company's exploration and development activities may be affected by changes in government, political instability, and the nature of various government regulations relating to the mining industry.
 Bolivia's fiscal regime has historically been favourable to the mining industry, but there is a risk that this could change.
-In addition, labour in Bolivia is customarily unionized and there are risks that labour unrest or wage agreements may impact operations.
 The Company cannot predict the government's positions on foreign investment, mining concessions, land tenure, environmental regulation, or taxation.
 A change in government positions on these issues could adversely affect the Company's business and/or its holdings, assets, and operations in Bolivia.
 Any changes in regulations or shifts in political conditions are beyond the control of the Company.
-The Company's operations in Bolivia entail significant governmental, economic, social, medical, and other risk factors common to all developing countries.
-The status of Bolivia as a developing country may also make it more difficult for the Company to obtain any required financing because of the investment risks associated with it.
-The level of social unrest in Bolivia has increased significantly following the failed general elections held on October 20, 2019.
+Moreover, protestors and cooperatives have previously targeted foreign companies in the mining sector, and as a result there is no assurance that future social unrest will not have an adverse impact on the Company's operations.
+Labour in Bolivia is customarily unionized and there are risks that labour unrest or wage agreements may impact operations.

-The Company's operations in Bolivia may be adversely affected by economic uncertainty characteristic of developing countries.
-Operations may be affected in varying degrees by government regulations with respect to restrictions on production, price controls, export controls, currency remittance, income taxes, expropriation of property, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use, and safety factors.
+The Company's operations in Bolivia may also be adversely affected by economic uncertainty characteristic of developing countries.
+In addition, operations may be affected in varying degrees by government regulations with respect to restrictions on production, price controls, export controls, currency remittance, income taxes, expropriation of property, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use, and safety factors.